The Red Green Show: Adventures with Bill

 A black-and-white segment in the form of a silent home movie, accompanied by Red's narration, background music, and sound effects.
-Bill Smith (Rick Green) attempts to accomplish a relatively straightforward task, try out a sport, or go on some adventure, frequently assisted by Red or Harold.
+Bill Smith (Rick Green) attempts to accomplish a relatively straightforward task, try out a sport, or go on some adventure, frequently assisted by Red or Harold and using an assortment of impossibly large objects he pulls out of his overalls.
 However, the effort invariably degenerates into slapstick comedy as the characters fall victim to a series of outlandish mishaps.
-When Rick Green left the show from 1999 to 2003, characters from other portions of the show appeared in his place.
+When Rick Green left the show from 1999 to 2003, other characters took Bill's place in these segments.

 The Possum Lodge Word Game

 A game which requires one contestant (usually Red) to get another one to say a certain word in 30 seconds by giving them various clues.
 However, the guesser consistently provides humorously mismatched answers based on their preoccupation with their own work or lifestyle.
 In nearly all games, the guesser eventually says the correct word by accident or a form of word play, typically winning a comedic prize described at the start of the segment.